konstantin-evo/linkedin-skill-assessments-quizzes/rest-api-quiz.md

 For example, if you use server-side caching, the average latency for a transactional workload can be reduced by half.

 #### Q12.
-Your API resource does no allow deletion, and a client application attempted to delete the resource.
-What HTTP respose code should you return?
+Your API resource does not allow deletion, and a client application attempted to delete the resource.
+What HTTP response code should you return?

 - [ ] `409 Conflict`
 - [ ] `400 Bad Request`